 Weird alcohol laws exist across the US.
-They often reflect the effects of our long and powerful the temperance movement.
-Many are also result from conflicting economic interests.
-For example, reducing competition.
+They often reflect the effects of our long temperance tradition.
+Many are also a result from conflicting economic interests.
+For instance, reducing competition.

-As a result, states and other jurisdictions in the US often have conflicting laws.
+As a result, states, counties, and towns often have conflicting laws.

-For example, some require that the interior of public drinking establishments be visible from the street.
-On the other hand, others specifically prohibit that.
+For instance, some require that the interior of public drinking venue be visible from the street.
+On the other hand, others prohibit that.

-Some insist that food be available wherever people are drinking.
+Some insist that food be available when people are drinking.
 Yet others prohibit that.
 And some require that anyone drinking stand at a bar.
 Whereas others mandate that they sit while drinking.